 "It wasn't until another six months of taking prescription medication (from that emergency room visit) that I realized there was a deeper underlying problem, which then made me turn to my eating habits."

 So she started an Instagram account to keep herself motivated.
 And to her surprise, she quickly gained followers from all over the world who wanted her advice.
 "This was the catalyst for me to begin helping other people on their journey, getting certified and eventually coming out with my Body Love app," she says.

 Repeat after Victoria: Weightlifting won't make you bulky (unless you want it to, that is).
 "Contrary to popular belief, lifting weights is what helps give women the toned and defined look and enhances our natural curves," Victoria says.

-Don’t believe it?
-One 2017 study found that, when combined with a low-calorie diet, strength training was a more effective way to lose fat for adults with obesity than walking.
+Don't believe it?
+One 2017 study in Obesity Journal found that, when combined with a low-calorie diet, strength training was a more effective way to lose fat for adults with obesity than walking.
 Though all participants lost similar amounts of weight, those who walked lost a significant amount of lean muscle mass.
 On the other hand, those who did strength training maintained their muscle mass while shedding fat.

 What Happens to Your Body When You Start Strength Training

 Gaining muscle feels like turning your body into a 24/7 calorie-torching machine.
 "When you add strength training to your routine, you are breaking down muscle tissue that will then repair and rebuild, which is what allows the muscle to regrow even stronger," Victoria says.
 As a result, your body needs more energy, aka food, to help with recovery.

 In turn, that means "your body will begin to burn more calories at rest, which is why it is a more efficient form of training for long-term fat burning," she continues.
 In other words, strength training revs up your metabolism, allowing your body to burn the fat for you.

 How to Get Started